CesiumGS/cesium/Documentation/Contributors/WebStormGuide/README.md

 * `Ctrl-Shift-N` - search and open files in the workspace.
 * `Ctrl-ALT-L` - auto-format an entire file or the selected block of code.
 * `Ctrl-Shift-F` - bring up the global find dialog.
-* `ALT-Shift-K` - jump between source and spec file.
+* `ALT-Shift-K` - jump between source and spec file (using the Cesium WebStorm plugin).